Eldred and Barnett townships begin consolidation process

 PAGO

-The commissioners also provided an update on tourism in the county, saying they are still planning to go through with the decertification process of the Pennsylvania Great Outdoors (PAGO).
+The commissioners also provided an update on tourism in the county, saying they are still planning to go through with the decertification process.
 North said the board is waiting to give every municipality the opportunity to speak on the matter.

 He said the job has been advertised and there are already several applicants.
 The county has also met with marketing firms to discuss branding for the county, and they will be coming back this week for further meetings.